-Periodically as required by the activities of the Foundation, the Board will inform the IC of the amount needed to fund US Sailing initiatives.
-The IC will set the procedures by which some or all of the Portfolio is liquidated in order to meet the needs of the Foundation and US Sailing.
+Periodically as required by the activities of the Foundation, the Board will inform the IOC of the amount needed to fund Foundation and/or US Sailing initiatives.
+The IOC will set the procedures by which some or all of the Portfolio is liquidated in order to meet the needs of the Foundation and US Sailing.